skillrepos/cc-se/labs.md

 **Action:** Remember:
 ```
-Cowork scheduled tasks ONLY run while your computer is awake and
+Cowork scheduled tasks ONLY run while your computer is awake and the
-the Claude Desktop app is open.
-Laptop closed = task skipped.
+Claude Desktop app is open.
+If it's asleep or closed at run time, the
+task is SKIPPED -- then runs automatically once you wake the machine or
+reopen the app (you get a notification, and skipped runs show in the
-If a job must run unconditionally, that's a Routine (cloud tier).
+task's history).
+If a job must run on time no matter what, that's a
+Routine (cloud tier).
 ```

 ---